 HBRA of Fairfield County Local Government Affairs Committee

 This committee has jurisdiction over matters relating to the housing and building industry at the national, state and local level.
 The committee represents the industry before key government decision-makers on legislative and regulatory issues.
 They regularly monitor key industry issues and interface with HBRA contacts at the state and national level.
 Tasks include recommending information dissemination to members, actively encouraging the membership to respond to various “calls to action” on issues.
-This committee is also responsible for leading Legislator’s Night in October and coordinating volunteers and meetings for the Annual Builders Day at the State Capitol.
+This committee is also responsible for leading Legislator’s Night and coordinating volunteers and meetings for the Annual Builders Day at the State Capitol.

 If you are interested in joining this committee, please contact the HBRA office at firstname.lastname@example.org